nomi-kappa/TUS_analysis/README.md

       - not press to avoid losing (NGL)

      Full tasks consists of 400 trials split into 4 blocks each.

-     Each block (100 trials) has 4 different gems.
+     Each block (100 trials) has 4 different gems (Cues) that correspond to one condition; GW, GAL, NGW, NGL.

      Each gem is presented 25 times per block.